-E0.5, E1 and E2 Formaldehyde in Plywood: What European Importers Must Know
+E0.5, E1 and E2 Formaldehyde in Plywood: EU Importer Guide

 Formaldehyde emission class is a mandatory specification for plywood and MDF sold into most European markets — and increasingly into other regulated markets worldwide.
 Getting it wrong means product rejection at customs, retailer returns, or regulatory fines.